Bates College: Leadership

 Bates College is governed by its central administration, headquartered in and metonymically known as "Lane Hall".
-The first president of the college was its founder, Oren Burbank Cheney and its president is Clayton Spencer, who took office October 26, 2012.
-There have been eight presidents of Bates College, and one interim president.
+Its current president is Garry Jenkins, who took office in July 2023.
+There have been nine presidents of Bates College, and one interim president.
 The president is ex officio a member and president of the board of trustees, chief executive officer of the corporation, and principal academic of the college.
 There are 37 members on the Bates College board of trustees.
-The chairman of the board is 1980 alumnus and founder of Prospector Partners, John Gillespie.
+The board chair is CEO of PineBridge Investments, Gregory Ehret ('81).

 Endowment and fundraising

 As a tax-exempt nonprofit organization, Bates is classified under section 501(c) of the U.S. Internal Revenue Code.
 The endowment surpasses the national average, yet has been seen as a laggard compared to its direct peers.
 During the first half-century of the college, the endowment grew at an exponentially high rate, topping off at $1 million in 1910, as Yale University, then 207 years old, stood at $12 million.
-"Lackluster fundraising, poor governance, and divestments" from the 1960s to 1980s, "cost Bates hundreds of millions" according to a 2019-20 The Student/BCIC academic study.
-During the 2007–08 financial crisis and subsequent recession, the college's endowment lost 31% of market value.
+"Lackluster fundraising, poor governance, and divestments" from the 1960s to 1980s, "cost Bates hundreds of millions" according to a 2019–20 The Student/BCIC academic study.
+During the 2008 financial crisis and the Great Recession, the college's endowment lost 31% of market value.
 The Bates endowment consistently outperformed peers in market returns, particularly against fellow NESCAC colleges and the Ivy League from 2010 to 2018.
-Its low endowment-to-student ratio increases the college's fee dependency and therefore overall sticker price, frequently making Bates one of the most expensive colleges to attend in the United States.
+Its low endowment-to-student ratio increases the college's fee dependency, frequently making Bates one of the most expensive colleges to attend in the country.
+The college raised around $300 million from 2017 to 2022 as part of a broader capital campaign.

-As of the 2016 fiscal year, the college received $28.2 million in overall donations demonstrating a 134% increase in giving since 2013, and breaking the previous 2006 record of $24.8 million.
-In May 2017 president Clayton Spencer announced the "Bates+You" fundraising campaign, the largest ever undertaken by the college, due to close out on $300 million.